denlai-mshk/Powershell-for-building-Azure-ML-Workspace-in-batch/readme.md

 ```
 .\createuser.ps1
 ```
-After the execution is completed, you can see a new file "user_details.csv" is generated.
+After the execution is completed, you can see a new file **user_details.csv** is generated.
 Keep this file unchanged for Step 5 and Step 7.

 ##  Step 5: Create Azure ML workspaces/Computer instances resources
 **This step requires Azure Subscription owner permission.**